Anticancer Compounds of Mushrooms

 Chihara et al. were the first to isolate lentinan (and several other anticancer substances) from shiitake (Lentinus edodes) in 1970.
 They found that beta-glucan called lentinan inhibits sarcoma 180 with 90-100% effectiveness and leads to its complete regression.
 Lentinan is an official antitumor drug in Japan since 1985.

 Additionally, powerful anticancer compounds have been discovered in the mycelium of some mushrooms, such as KS-2 and LEM from shiitake.

 Another potent and safe compound is PSK (Krestin), a polysaccharide-peptide from Trametes versicolor (=Coriolus versicolor).
 Registered as a drug for treating several types of cancer in Japan in 1977, it is the best-selling anticancer drug in Japan (in 1987 it was the 9th most-sold drug in the World).

 Medicinal Mushrooms and Metastasis

 Many other medicinal mushrooms exhibit similar effects.
-Aside from the usual host-mediated immunity and direct cytotoxic mechanisms, some compounds suppress tumor tissue vascularization, limiting the amount of nutrients the tumor cells get and making their spreading more difficult.
+Aside from the usual host-mediated immunity and direct cytotoxic mechanisms, some compounds suppress tumor tissue vascularization, limiting the nutrients the tumor cells get and making their spreading more difficult.

-A great number of scientific studies have shown that medicinal mushroom metabolites block or modulate all of the processes connected with the 8 steps of carcinogenesis.
+Numerous scientific studies have shown that medicinal mushroom metabolites block or modulate all of the processes connected with the 8 steps of carcinogenesis.

 In 2012, Petrova et al. has shown that Ganoderma lucidum (reishi) contains biologically active metabolites that can influence all of these processes.